 Instead, think about adding more built-in storage.
 Whether you just want to hang a shelf over an entryway, put some coat hooks by the door, or build a bookshelf into a living room wall, built-in storage is a great way to display your treasured memories without shrinking a room with too much stuff.
 Installing it requires lumber, mounting tools, and a few other gadgets that DIY experts should have no trouble identifying.

 Let’s talk.
-You supply the ideas, United Texas can supply the home equity loan to make your dreams a reality.
+You supply the ideas, and United Texas can supply the home equity loan to make your dreams a reality.
 Contact us and start enjoying the equity in your home today.

 If you like what you read, then join our e-mail list!